Iran–Iraq War: Comparison to other conflicts

 The Iran–Iraq War was the first conflict in the history of warfare in which both forces used ballistic missiles against each other.
-This war also saw the only confirmed air-to-air helicopter battles in history with the Iraqi Mi-25s flying against Iranian AH-1J SeaCobras (supplied by the United States before the Iranian Revolution) on several separate occasions.
+This war also saw the only confirmed air-to-air helicopter battles in history with the Iraqi Mi-25s flying against Iranian AH-1J SeaCobras (supplied by the United States before the Iranian revolution) on several separate occasions.
 In November 1980, not long after Iraq's initial invasion of Iran, two Iranian SeaCobras engaged two Mi-25s with TOW wire-guided antitank missiles.
 One Mi-25 went down immediately, the other was badly damaged and crashed before reaching base.

 The Iranians repeated this accomplishment on 24 April 1981, destroying two Mi-25s without incurring losses to themselves.
 One Mi-25 was also downed by an Iranian F-14A Tomcat.
 The Iraqis hit back, claiming the destruction of a SeaCobra on 14 September 1983 (with YaKB machine gun), then three SeaCobras on 5 February 1984 and three more on 25 February 1984 (two with Falanga missiles, one with S-5 rockets).
 After a lull in helicopter losses, each side lost a gunship on 13 February 1986.
 Later, a Mi-25 claimed a SeaCobra shot down with YaKB gun on 16 February, and a SeaCobra claimed a Mi-25 shot down with rockets on 18 February.

 The last engagement between the two types was on 22 May 1986, when Mi-25s shot down a SeaCobra.
 The final claim tally was 10 SeaCobras and 6 Mi-25s destroyed.
-The relatively small numbers and the inevitable disputes over actual kill numbers makes it unclear if one gunship had a real technical superiority over the other.
+The relatively small numbers and the inevitable disputes over actual kill numbers make it unclear if one gunship had a real technical superiority over the other.
 Iraqi Mi-25s also claimed 43 kills against other Iranian helicopters, such as Agusta-Bell UH-1 Hueys.
 Both sides, especially Iraq, also carried out air and missile attacks against population centres.